istio/istio.io/content/en/docs/tasks/traffic-management/ingress/kubernetes-ingress/index.md

 By default, Istio will treat paths as exact matches, unless they end in `/*` or `.*`, in which case they will become prefix matches.
 Other regular expressions are not supported.

 In Kubernetes 1.18, a new field, `pathType`, was added.
-This allows explicitly declaring a path as `Exact` or `Prefix`
+This allows explicitly declaring a path as `Exact` or `Prefix`.

 ### Specifying `IngressClass`